Searching for continuous gravitational waves from highly deformed compact objects with DECIGO: Conclusions

 \section{Conclusions}

-In this work, we have assessed the capability of DECIGO to characterize the GWs from highly deformed compact objects, with a particular focus on CWs searches.
-We find that DECIGO would be capable of operating in a complementary way to ground-based GW detectors.
-First, it would allow us to explore the $[0.1, \, 10]$ Hz band, hence opening a new window on multi-band GW astronomy of CW searches with present and future ground-based GW detector networks.
-Second, CW searches would be free from the first-frequency-derivative constraints that limit the sensitivity of ground-based GW detectors' CW searches, allowing to probe extreme ellipticity regions otherwise inaccessible.
-Third, performing the same kinds of searches in DECIGO that are currently done for isolated \nss and those in binary systems would require a fraction of the computational cost, permitting exhaustive coverage of orbital parameter space that is currently impossible now.
-Fourth, if the Galactic pulsars follow the rotational frequency distribution from the ATNF catalog, DECIGO would investigate the properties of the part of the Galactic pulsar population to which ground-based detectors are blind.
-Fifth, even if DECIGO CW searches were not able to individually detect the majority of the Galactic compact objects, it would still be possible to search for the SGWB arising from the superposition of their weak and persistent CW signals to gain information about their ensemble properties at once.
-And finally, DECIGO would probe a similar low-frequency band as in \et, although with a slightly enhanced sensitivity, which would allow the possibility of coincident detection of \cwh and \sgwb sources.
+In this work, we have assessed the capability of \D to characterize the GWs from highly deformed \coss, with a particular focus on \cwh searches. \tcb{Detecting \gws from such objects, whose existence has little evidence today, would offer an avenue for new, unexpected discoveries}.
+We find that \D would be capable of operating in a complementary way to ground-based GW detectors.
+First, it would allow us to explore the $[0.1, \, 10]$ Hz band, hence opening a new window on multi-band GW astronomy of \cwh searches with present and future ground-based GW detector networks.
+Second, \cwh searches would be free from the first-frequency-derivative constraints that limit the sensitivity of ground-based GW detectors' \cwh searches, allowing to probe extreme ellipticity regions otherwise inaccessible.
+Third, performing the same kinds of searches in \D that are currently done for isolated \nss and those in binary systems would require a fraction of the computational cost, permitting exhaustive coverage of orbital parameter space that is currently impossible now.
+Fourth, if the Galactic \puls follow the rotational frequency distribution from the ATNF catalog, \D would investigate the properties of the part of the Galactic \pul population to which ground-based detectors are blind.
+Fifth, even if \D \cwh searches were not able to individually detect the majority of the Galactic \coss, it would still be possible to search for the SGWB arising from the superposition of their weak and persistent \cwh signals to gain information about their ensemble properties at once.
+And finally, \D would probe a similar low-frequency band as in \et, although with a slightly enhanced sensitivity, which would allow the possibility of coincident detection of \cwh and \sgwb sources.

-The results here forecast that DECIGO will be able to heavily constrain both highly deformed compact objects and the \BD modified theory of gravity by means of targeted and all-sky CW searches.
-Moreover, we expect DECIGO to give insightful information about the Galactic compact object population.
-In fact, it will either detect hundreds of thousands of highly deformed compact objects, hence proving their existence, or constrain their ensemble properties by measuring the resulting SGWB, in just one year of observation.
+The results here forecast that \D will be able to heavily constrain both highly deformed \coss and the \BD modified theory of gravity by means of targeted and all-sky \cwh searches.
+Moreover, we expect \D to give insightful information about the Galactic \co population.
+In fact, it will either detect hundreds of thousands of highly deformed \coss, hence proving their existence, or constrain their ensemble properties by measuring the resulting SGWB, in just one year of observation.